-Before the first person walked through the welcoming gates of GRACE in 2014, nearly a decade's worth of effort had already been put in to make the campus a reality.
+Before the first person walked through the welcoming gates of GRACE Marketplace in 2014, nearly a decade's worth of effort had already been put in to make the campus a reality.

 That work began in 2005 when the local government and the Alachua County Coalition for the Homeless & Hungry collaborated on a report outlining a 10-year plan to end homelessness – Project GRACE: The Gainesville/Alachua County 10-Year-Plan to End Homelessness.